Share

 With gas being by far the most important source of heat energy in our portfolio, the sharp increase in the cost of fossil fuels has reaffirmed the importance of modern and efficient heating systems.

-Replacing or renovating heating systems, converting to modern condensing technology, switching to district heating, and replacing CO2-intensive energy sources with renewables wherever possible and reasonable, remains a key pillar of our decarbonization strategy.
-In the 2022 financial year, we replaced or modernized around 40 heating systems, serving around 700 rental units.
+Replacing or renovating heating systems, converting to modern condensing technology, transitioning to district heating, and replacing CO2-intensive energy sources with renewable energy sources remain a key pillars of our decarbonization strategy.

 Green mobility